lizhangqu/support-application/README.md

 ### ApplicationCompat

-Get the information about the app like application, applicationContext, classloader, appName, versionName, versionCode, isDebugAble without context.
+ApplicationCompat can get the information about the app like application, applicationContext, classloader, appName, versionName, versionCode, isDebugAble without context.

 **get application**